JAForbes/blog/posts/reduce.md

 ```

+Imagine doing the above in a for loop.
+And then deciding to change one of the steps
+later.
+Would it be as simple as commenting out a line?

 Flexibility
 -----------

-Reduce is so flexible, you can define any iterator function in terms of it.
+`reduce` is so flexible, you can define any iterator function in terms of it.

-As an exercise for the reader.
-Go to the [lodash docs](https://lodash.com/docs)
+If you would like to try out some of this reduce space wizardy, you could go to the [lodash docs](https://lodash.com/docs)
 and try to write your own version of any of the Array functions using `reduce`.

+A few good ones to try out: `unique`, `compact`, `flatten`.

 You'll probably uncover a lot of common patterns, and understand your own code
 more than ever before.